-The amount you owe for covered dental expenses before the Fund begins paying benefits.
+The amount you owe for covered expenses before benefits are payable on your claims, if applicable.

-Amounts you pay for dental care that is not a covered expense will not count toward your deductible.
+Amounts you pay for care that is not a covered expense will not count toward your deductible.
 This includes but is not limited to, excluded services and supplies, charges that are more than the allowable charge, amounts over a benefit maximum or limit, and other charges for which no benefits are payable.